isamu-isozaki/teamai_test/finance/authorization-matrix/index.html.md

 **Notes/Comments**:

-- (1) If in Plan
+- (1/index.html.md) If in Plan
-- (2) If Not Included in Company Plan
+- (2/index.html.md) If Not Included in Company Plan
-- (3) Approved by Compensation Committee (or Board if no Compensation Committee)
+- (3/index.html.md) Approved by Compensation Committee (or Board if no Compensation Committee/index.html.md)
-- (4) Approval from [function](https://about.gitlab.com/team/structure/#table) responsible for supporting associated objectives and goals
+- (4/index.html.md) Approval from [function](https://about.gitlab.com/team/structure/#table/index.html.md) responsible for supporting associated objectives and goals

 ## Banking Controls